moledoc/moledoc/Go/README.md

 ## Methods

-GoLang does not have classes, but we can define methods on types.
+Go does not have classes, but we can define methods on types.
 A method is a **function** with special _receiver_ argument.
 The receiver argurment appears between keyword `func` and method name.